A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Abstract

 \section{Abstract}

 We study the performance scaling of three quantum algorithms for combinatorial optimization: measurement-feedback coherent Ising machines~(MFB-CIM), discrete adiabatic quantum computation~(DAQC), and the \mbox{D\"urr--H{\o}yer} algorithm for quantum minimum finding (DH-QMF) that is based on Grover's search.
-We use {\sc MaxCut} problems as our reference for comparison, and \mbox{time-to-solution~(TTS)} as a practical measure of performance for these optimization algorithms.
-We empirically observe a $\Theta(2^{\sqrt{n}})$ scaling for the median TTS for MFB-CIM, in comparison to the exponential scaling with the exponent $n$ for DAQC and the provable $\widetilde{\mathcal O}\left(\sqrt{2^n}\right)$ scaling for \mbox{DH-QMF}.
-We conclude that these scaling complexities result in a dramatic performance advantage for \mbox{MFB-CIM} in comparison to the other two algorithms for solving {\sc MaxCut} problems.
+We use {\sc MaxCut} problems as a reference for comparison, and \mbox{time-to-solution~(TTS)} as a practical measure of performance for these optimization algorithms.
+For each algorithm, we analyze its performance in solving two types of \mbox{\sc MaxCut} problems: weighted graph instances with randomly generated edge weights attaining 21 equidistant values from $-1$ to $1$; and randomly generated \mbox{Sherrington--Kirkpatrick} (SK) spin glass instances.
+We empirically find a significant performance advantage for the studied \mbox{MFB-CIM} in comparison to the other two algorithms.
+We empirically observe a sub-exponential scaling for the median TTS for the MFB-CIM, in comparison to the almost exponential scaling for DAQC and the proven $\widetilde{\mathcal O}\left(\sqrt{2^n}\right)$ scaling for \mbox{DH-QMF}.
+We conclude that the \mbox{MFB-CIM} outperforms DAQC and \mbox{DH-QMF} in solving {\sc MaxCut} problems.